Super Bowl XXXVIII: International

-The game also aired in United Kingdom and Ireland on Channel 5 (British TV channel) and Sky Sports, Australia on public channel SBS, Japan on NHK BS1, China on CCTV-5, Austria on ORF 1 and Sweden on TV3.
+The game also aired in United Kingdom and the Republic of Ireland on Channel 5 and Sky Sports, France on Canal+, Australia on public channel SBS, Japan on NHK BS1, China on CCTV-5, Austria on ORF 1 and Sweden on TV3.

 In Mexico, the game was not carried as usual by either of the major free-to-air national television networks, making it a cable-exclusive event for the first and to date only time ever.

 Entertainment

 Pregame ceremonies

 Both teams passed on the opportunity for their starters to be introduced individually before the game, a move perpetuated by the Patriots in Super Bowl XXXVI.
 As the game was held in the same city as the Johnson Space Center, the lost crew of the Columbia was honored in a pregame tribute by singer Josh Groban, performing "You Raise Me Up".
 Also appearing on the field was the crew of STS-114, the "Return to Flight" Space Shuttle mission that eventually launched Space Shuttle Discovery on July 26, 2005.
 Houston-native Beyoncé then sang the national anthem.
+The anthem concluded with a flyover by a group of AH-64D Apache helicopters from the 149th Aviation Regiment of the Texas Army National Guard.
 Aerosmith performed Baby, Please Don't Go and Dream On as part of the pre-show ceremony.

 The coin toss ceremony featured former NFL players and Texas natives Earl Campbell, Ollie Matson, Don Maynard, Y. A. Tittle, Mike Singletary, Gene Upshaw.
 Tittle tossed the coin.

 The NFL logo was painted at midfield for the first time since Super Bowl XXX, and the Super Bowl XXXVIII logo was placed on the 25-yard lines.
 From Super Bowls XXXI through XXXVII, the Super Bowl logo was painted at midfield, and the helmets of the teams painted at the 30-yard lines.
 From Super Bowl VI through Super Bowl XXX, the NFL logo was painted on the 50-yard line, except for Super Bowls XXV and XXIX.
 The Super Bowl XXV logo was painted at midfield and the NFL logo was painted at each 35-yard line.
 In Super Bowl XXIX, the NFL 75th Anniversary logo was painted at midfield with the Super Bowl logo at each 30-yard line.

 As the designated home team in the annual rotation between AFC and NFC teams, the Patriots elected to wear their home navy uniforms with silver pants, while the Panthers wore their road white uniforms with white pants.